RoboJackets/urc-drone/urc_aruco/README.md

 # URC Aruco

-This package is a collection of nodes focused on detecting ARUCO tags.
+This package is a collection of nodes focused on detecting and mapping ARUCO tags.

 ## Aruco Detector

 Focuses on detecting aruco tags if they are found, and then determining basic data about the found tag.
 - Subscribes to an image publisher
 - Uses callback method when any image is received: